A Fundamental Line of Black Hole Activity: Applications

-Results obtained with these four samples and the combined sample are shown in Fig. 1 and are summarized in Table 2; the results shown in Fig. 1 are obtained for $\kappa_X \simeq 15$ for all sources, and the values of $L_{bol}$ decrease by about a factor of 3 for the XRB for $\kappa_X \simeq 5$.
+Results obtained with these four samples and the combined sample are shown in Fig. 1 and are summarized in Table 2; the results shown in Fig. 1 are obtained for $\rm{log}\kappa_X = 1.18 \pm 0.03$ (i.e. $\kappa_X \simeq 15.1$) for all sources, and the values of $L_{bol}$ decrease by about a factor of 3 for the GBH for $\kappa_X \simeq 5$.
 All fits are unweighted.
 To estimate the dispersion of $y = \rm{log}(L_j/L_{Edd})$, $\sigma_y$, we assume that all of the dispersion in the fit is due to the uncertainty in $y$, and following Merloni et al. (2003) and G\"ultekin et al. (2009), we assume the uncertainty is the same for each point.
 Setting the reduced $\chi^2$ to unity then provides an estimate of $\sigma_y$.
-If there are additional sources of uncertainty, such as that of $x = \rm{log} (L_{bol}/L_{Edd})$, then $\sigma_y$ will decrease since the total dispersion $\sigma_T^2 = \sigma_y^2 + \sigma_x^2$.
+If there are additional sources of error, such as errors in $x = \rm{log} (L_{bol}/L_{Edd})$, then $\sigma_y$ will decrease since the total dispersion $\sigma_T^2 = \sigma_y^2 + \sigma_x^2$.
 For example, if $\sigma_x = \sigma_y$, then the dispersion will decrease by a factor of $1/\sqrt{2}$ from the values listed in column (5) of Table 2.

-Compared with the values of the dispersion of the FP available for the samples studied, which are listed in column (6) of Table 2 when available, the dimensionless fundamental plane (DFP) described by eq.
+The values of the dispersion of the FL listed in column (5) of Table 2 can be compared with values of the dispersion of the FP, which are available for two of the samples studied, and these are listed in column (6) of Table 2.
+The fundamental line (FL) described by eq.
 (2) has a smaller dispersion than the FP.
 This is another indication that eq.
 (2) provides a good description of the data.
-Given the value of the dispersion for each sample, the reduced $\chi^2$ of all samples combined is fixed, and turns out to be 1.04 for $\kappa_X = 5$ for XRB, and 1.16 for $\rm{log} \kappa_X = 1.18$ for XRB, supporting the idea (Saikia et al. 2015) that the conversion factor $\kappa_X$ is about three times larger for AGN than it is for XRB.
-Fig. 1 indicates that eq.
-(2) provides a good description of the data over about 10 orders of magnitude in $L_{bol}/L_{Edd}$, from about $10^{-10}$ to about $1$, and over about 5.5 orders of magnitude in $L_j/L_{Edd}$, from about $10^{-5.5}$ to about $1$.
-Interestingly, the relationship seems to remain valid all the way up to values of $L_{bol}/L_{Edd} \sim 1$.
-Within uncertainties, the relationship between the dimensionless parameters is the same for all types of sources studied including LINERS, AGN, XRB, and powerful classical double radio sources.
-In addition, the values of $A$ indicated by fundamental plane parameters, listed in column (7) of Table 1, are consistent with those obtained by a direct fit to the data, listed in Table 2.
+Indeed, it suggests that the FL, which is closely tied to intrinsic source properties, leads to the FP, which is closely tied to empirical source properties.
+That is, it suggests that the FP derives from or is the result of the FL.

+The results presented in Table 2 for the combined sample support the idea (Saikia et al. 2015) that the conversion factor $\kappa_X$ is about three times larger for AGN than it is for GBH since the dispersion of the combined sample is a bit smaller when the value of $\kappa_X$ is larger for AGN than it is for GBH.